mercs600/ha-adb_service/README.md

+# 🚧 NOTE
+I no longer have the ADB decoder, so I can't continue working on this solution.
+Feel free to fork the repository or edit the code directly after installing this plugin.

 # ADB SERVICE

 ADB Service allows you to interact with your decoder device.
 I tested it with ADB NCP4740SF - [WIFI PREMIUMBOX+](https://ncplus.pl/oferta/dekodery/wifi-premiumbox).
 If you have different type of ADB decoder, you can check if my solution works to you and let me know.